wdawson/okta.github.io/_source/_posts/2018-08-29-secure-webforms-with-openidconnect-okta.md

 You can also delete `ApplicationInsights.config` file.

 You'll want to specify the port that your app will be running on, so you can use it later during your Okta configuration.
-To do so, right click on the project in the solution explorer and click **properties**.
+To do so, right click on the project in the solution explorer and click **Properties**.
 In the main properties window, choose **Web** from the left-hand menu and set the **Project Url** property to `http://localhost:8080`.